PopovEvgeniy/grpdecompiler/readme.txt

 0.1-0.9: The internal unstable builds.
 1.0-1.0.4: The stable branch.
 1.0.5–1.3: The small changes in the source code.
-1.4: The source code improved.
+1.4: The source code has improved.
 Linux support has been added.
 1.5: The small changes in the source code.
-1.6: The small bugs with the output filenames are fixed.
+1.6: The small bug with the output file names has been fixed.
 1.7-1.8: The small changes in the source code.
-1.9: The filename checking improved.
+1.9: The filename checking has improved.
-1.9.0.1: Documentation updated.
+1.9.0.1: The documentation has been updated.
 1.9.1-1.9.6: The small changes.
-1.9.8-2.0.1: The small bug with the output filenames is fixed.
+1.9.8-2.0.1: The small bug with the output file names has been fixed.
 2.0.2-2.0.4: The small changes.
-2.0.4.1: The makefile updated.
+2.0.4.1: The makefile has been updated.
 2.0.5-2.0.6: The small changes.
-2.0.7: A small bug is fixed.
+2.0.7: A small bug has been fixed.
-2.0.7.1-2.0.7.2: The makefile updated.
+2.0.7.1-2.0.7.2: The makefile has been updated.
 2.0.8: 2.1.3: The small changes.
-2.1.4: Visual C++ support improved.
+2.1.4: Visual C++ support has improved.
-2.1.4.1: Documentation updated.
+2.1.4.1: The documentation has been updated.
 2.1.5: The small changes.
-2.1.5.1: Documentation updated.
+2.1.5.1-2.1.5.2: The documentation has been updated.